 The deal places two of Worcester’s best-known arts and lifestyle publications under the umbrella of a growing investment group that already owns or operates several prominent Worcester entertainment and hospitality properties, including the Worcester Railers, The Palladium, Off The Rails and the Fidelity Bank Worcester Ice Center.

 Financial terms of the transaction were not disclosed.
-According to the announcement, the acquisition was completed Friday.
+The acquisition was completed Friday.

-Merit House Media said it plans to focus on regional storytelling, arts and entertainment coverage, community engagement and events.
+Merit House Media said the strategy and plan is to focus on regional storytelling, arts and entertainment coverage, community engagement and events while continuing publication of both magazines under their existing names.

-The acquisition also marks the end of an era for Pagio Inc. founder Paul Giorgio, a longtime Worcester media figure who has operated Pulse and related publications for years.
+The acquisition marks both an expansion into media for Rucker Investments and a major transition for Pagio Inc. founder Paul Giorgio, a longtime Worcester media figure who has operated Pulse and related publications for decades.

 “When I started in publishing more than 35 years ago as an owner of Worcester Publishing Ltd, we believed the work we were doing was important to the local economy,” Giorgio said in the announcement.
 “The need for Central Massachusetts to have a local voice is more vital than ever.”

-Pulse Magazine has long focused on Worcester-area dining, arts, music and culture coverage, while CM Pride Magazine has centered LGBTQ+ issues, events and community coverage in Central Massachusetts.
+Pulse Magazine has long focused on Worcester-area dining, arts, music and culture coverage, while CM Pride Magazine has centered LGBTQ+ issues, events and community coverage across Central Massachusetts.

 Rucker Investments said the acquisition expands its efforts to promote Worcester and the broader region through entertainment, hospitality and media ventures.